Kansas–Armenia National Guard Partnership: History

 Armenia declared its independence from the Soviet Union on August 23, 1990, having previously been the Armenian Soviet Socialist Republic, one of the constituent republics of the USSR since 1936, and part of the Transcaucasian Soviet Federated Socialist Republic since 1920.
 In the wake of the August Coup (1991), a referendum was held on the question of secession.
 Following an overwhelming vote in favor, full independence was declared on September 21, 1991.
 However, widespread recognition did not occur until the formal dissolution of the Soviet Union on December 25, 1991.
 The dissolution of the Soviet Union brought an end to the Cold War and created the opportunity for bilateral relations with the New Independent States (NIS) as they began a political and economic transformation.
 The U.S. recognized the independence of Armenia on December 25, 1991, and opened an embassy in Yerevan in February 1992.

 The Kansas-Armenia State Partnership was established in June 2003 for the purpose of fostering security cooperation between the United States and Armenia and to support the objectives of the Supreme Headquarters Allied Powers Europe.
 Each year, Kansas and Armenia conducts numerous joint exercises in both locations that span across educational, law enforcement, medical, military, and emergency preparedness endeavors.
 Within the framework of the Ambassador's Mission Strategic Resource Plan (MSRP) and EUCOM's Theater Security Strategy, the Kansas-Armenia Partnership strengthens bilateral security relationships, enhances partner capacity and promotes effective civil-military relations.

 Twice a year, in January and July, the State Partnership Program hosts the International Officers visit from Command and General Staff College, Fort Leavenworth, Kan.
 This is a state government visit to Topeka to familiarize international officers with the judicial, legislative and executive branches of state government; including the role of the National Guard.
 Other military cooperation events focus on enhancing U.S. military standards and procedures, as well as enhancing interoperability between Euro-Atlantic and Armenian forces.
 Annually, the program continues efforts to expand beyond the military-to-military relationships.
 Civil engagement initiatives started in 2008 in the areas of higher education and police/law enforcement and have begun to show tangible results.
 Expanding on the efforts started in education, Kansas partnered with the Bureau of International Narcotics and Law Enforcement within the U.S. Embassy in Armenia to begin conducting law enforcement related events similar to the military events the Kansas National Guard has been conducting.

+In 2025, the Kansas National Guard joined the Armenian Army for Eagle Partner 2025, a bilateral training event taking place across Armenia.
+The 2-week exercises focused on peacekeeping missions, medical evacuation, and tactical communication.
+Eagle Partner exercises have also been conducted in 2023 and 2024, and are to take place annually.